Summary of Contents

 1.5.1.
 OBJECTIVE OF IPSAS 3

-To prescribe the criteria for selecting and changing accounting policies, together with the accounting treatment and disclosure of changes in accounting policies, changes in estimated, and corrections of errors.
+To prescribe the criteria for selecting and changing accounting policies, together with the accounting treatment and disclosure of changes in accounting policies, changes in estimates, and corrections of errors.

 1.5.2.
 ACCOUNTING POLICIES